njanderson-collab/ASL_Digits_AI/README.md

 ## Setup & Installation
 1.  **Clone the Repo**:
+2. Install
 ### Models used

 Downloading, extraction, and placing the models into the *assets* folder is managed automatically by the **download.gradle** file.

+## Disclaimer
+Portions of this code were tested and edited with sugguestions from google gemini AI